DIY Natural Vapor Rub with Kid-Safe Version

 Instructions

-- When melted, carefully remove the pan from the heat.
+- Heat until just melted, then remove from heat.

 - Allow mixture to cool for about 5 minutes so that it's still liquid, but not as warm.
 This will allow you to blend the essential oils into the mixture without damaging the oils' healing qualities.